Using FLUX Models on Invoke

 2. Community Edition: Supported for all users

-3. Schnell - Fasted Flux model designed for local development and personal use
+3. Schnell - Fastest Flux model designed for local development and personal use

 1. Supported in both Professional and Community Editions